Tamsulosin: Mechanism

 Tamsulosin is a selective α_{1} receptor antagonist that has preferential selectivity for the α_{1A} receptor in the prostate versus the α_{1B} receptor in the blood vessels.

+It may also have activity at the α_{1D} receptor.

 When alpha 1 receptors in the bladder neck, prostate, ureter, and urethra are blocked, a relaxation in smooth muscle tissue results.
 This mechanism decreases resistance to urinary flow, reduces discomfort associated with benign prostatic hyperplasia, and facilitates passage of kidney stones.

 Brand names

 Tamsulosin was first sold in 1997 under the brand name Flomax.
 The US patent expired in October 2009.
 The US Food and Drug Administration (FDA) approved generic versions in March 2010.

 It is sold by various companies, including Boehringer Ingelheim and CSL.
-Tamsulosin hydrochloride extended-release capsules are sold under the brand names Urimax 0.4 (India),Tamlocept 0.4 (India), Flomax, Flomaxtra, Contiflo XL, bestflo, Mecir LP (France), Urimax, Pamsvax, and Pradif, although generic, unmodified-release capsules are still approved and sold in many countries (such as Canada).
+Tamsulosin hydrochloride extended-release capsules are sold under the brand names Urimax 0.4 (India), Tamlocept 0.4 (India), Flomax, Flomaxtra, Contiflo XL, bestflo, Mecir LP (France), Urimax, Pamsvax, and Pradif, although generic, unmodified-release capsules are still approved and sold in many countries (such as Canada).
 Generic extended-release tablets are sold in most countries of the European Economic Area (EEA).
 In Mexico, it is sold as Secotex, as Harnal D in Japan and Indonesia, and as Harnal OCAS (oral controlled absorption system) in Thailand.
 In Egypt, Italy, Russia and Iceland, it is sold under the brand name Omnic by Astellas Pharma Europe.
 Tamsulosin hydrochloride is sold in Bangladesh under the brand names Uromax, Prostanil MR, Tamisol MR, and Tamsin.
 It is available to patients in the UK on National Health Service prescription (prescribed without brand name, at nominal or no cost to patients), and in 2010 became available for over-the-counter purchase without prescription.